Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 So we don't have to get to virtue.

-When we we were trying to get to diet analogy, right?
+We were trying to get to diet analogy, right?

 So if Bob, if Bob not buying soda is a non-action, then that's what I was talking about.

-In that yes.
+In that, yes.

 Well, but you weren't telling me that.

-Because you weren't talking about virtue, you were talking about eating.
+You were talking about eating.

-I mean, you understand that's that's pretty hard to follow, right?
+I mean, you understand that's, that's pretty hard to follow, right?

 And not listening.

-I think I was listening.
+I think I was listening, but.

-No, because when I'm trying to explain something and you're going off on some other complete tangent without telling me, you're not listening to me.
+No, no, because when I'm trying to explain something and you're going off on some other complete tangent without telling me, you're not listening to me.

 Because now your preference or what you want to talk about has taken over the conversation and you haven't communicated that to me.

-So you're kind of hijacking the conversation to go on to the ethics thing, I think, or based I mean, I don't know exactly how, but somehow by saying human beings require calories, we were now talking about ethics.
+I mean, I don't know exactly how, but somehow by saying human beings require calories, we were now talking about ethics.

 If you go off on some tangent, then you're not listening anymore.